rust-lang/rfcs/text/0000-write-pointers.md

 [guide-level-explanation]: #guide-level-explanation

-`&out T` is a write-only pointer to `T`, where `T: Copy`.
+`&out T` is a write-only reference to `T`, where `T: Copy`.
 The bound is necessary as it is not safe to overwrite `Drop` types without invoking the destructor.
 Does not run destructors on write.
 See [unresolved questions](#unresolved-questions) for a more in depth explanation. \
-`&uninit T` is a write-once pointer to `T`, after the first write, it is allowed to read the values (behaves exactly like `&mut T`).
+`&uninit T` is a write-once reference to `T`, after the first write, it is allowed to read the values (behaves exactly like `&mut T`).
 Does not run destructors on the first write. \

 For all examples, I will use these two structs